-- 19.1 (a) To the extent that departmental resources permit, and as are required for the performance of their duties, departments shall provide employees with: - appropriate space and use of other facilities, services and equipment; - library, computing and audio-visual facilities; - allocation of classrooms equipped with computer, audio visual and multimedia equipment; - office supplies, and access to e-mail, printing, photocopying, and mail services: - and a telephone with voicemail to conduct University business and a listing in the electronic information directory.

-- (b) To the extent possible, a contract instructor shall not be required to share an office with a teaching assistant. - (c) Upon proof of having been hired for a course(s) in the upcoming Academic Year, Employees or prospective employees shall have access to library, computing and e-mail facilities as provided in Article 19.1 (a) for the purpose of performing their functions as a contract instructor.

-Library access shall be maintained for a period of twelve (12) months from the last day of the end of the academic term in which the employee worked as a Contract Instructor.
-The parties acknowledge that any extension of library access must be consistent with the Library's obligations under the provisions of applicable licensing agreements.
+- 19.1 (a) To the extent that departmental resources permit, and as are required for the performance of their duties, departments shall provide Employees with: - (i) appropriate space and use of other facilities, services and equipment; - (ii) library, computing and audio-visual facilities; - (iii) allocation of classrooms equipped with computer, audio visual and multimedia equipment; - (iv) office supplies, and access to e-mail, printing, photocopying, and mail services; - (v) and a telephone with voicemail to conduct University business and a listing in the electronic information directory. - (b) To the extent possible, a Contract Instructor shall not be required to share an office with a Teaching Assistant. - (c) Upon proof of having been hired for a course(s) in the upcoming Academic Year, Employees or prospective Employees shall have access to library, computing and e-mail facilities as provided in Article 19.1 (a) for the purpose of performing their functions as a Contract Instructor. - Library access shall be maintained for a period of twelve (12) months from the last day of the end of the academic term in which the Employee worked as a Contract Instructor.
+The Parties acknowledge that any extension of library access must be consistent with the Library's obligations under the provisions of applicable licensing agreements.

-E-mail access shall be maintained for a period of twenty-four (24) months from the last day of the end of the academic term in which the employee worked as a Contract Instructor.
+E-mail access shall be maintained for a period of twenty-four (24) months from the last day of the end of the academic term in which the Employee worked as a Contract Instructor.

-- (d) Employees shall not be discriminated against with respect to the allocation of teaching assistants by virtue of their membership in the bargaining unit. - 19.2 An employee may request, in writing stating reasons, that the Employer complete the form required by Canada Revenue Agency (currently the T2200 Form) for the employee to use in support of a claim for home office expenses.
-Such request shall not be unreasonably denied. - 19.3 At the request of the employee, the Employer shall send University mail to the employee's home address.
-An employee's home telephone number shall not be given to anyone outside the department or University administration and the Union without the permission of the employee. - 19.4 Employees shall have free access to the facilities of Carleton University's Athletic and Physical Recreation Centre from the commencement of their appointment.
+- (d) Employees shall not be discriminated against with respect to the allocation of Teaching Assistants by virtue of their membership in the bargaining unit. - 19.2 An Employee may request, in writing stating reasons, that the Employer complete the form required by Canada Revenue Agency (currently the T2200 Form) for the Employee to use in support of a claim for home office expenses.
+Such request shall not be unreasonably denied. - 19.3 At the request of the Employee, the Employer shall send University mail to the Employee's home address.
+An Employee's home telephone number shall not be given to anyone outside the department or University administration and the Union without the permission of the Employee. - 19.4 Employees shall have free access to the facilities of Carleton University's Athletic and Physical Recreation Centre from the commencement of their appointment.

-Such access shall cease at the conclusion of the academic year in which the appointment occurs.
+An Employee's access shall cease at the conclusion of the academic year in which the appointment occurs.